dbissell6/GREStudy/README.md

   usa.xlsx - List of target GRE word and sentences containing that word found in books

   syn_gen.py -  contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
-This is
+Sent to
-  sent to kivy to generate GUI.
+  kivy to generate GUI.

   Kivy_SM - python file containing all of the Kivy code